-Gold quarter eagles had been produced since 1796, though mintage for any one year never exceeded 7,000 coins.
+Gold $2.50 quarter eagles had been produced since 1796.
 Few gold coins of any denomination circulated, and those that did traded at more than face value because of the gold content; gold coins were preferred over paper money.
-Half eagles went mostly to export trade because that denomination was the largest gold coin being produced (eagles had not been minted since 1804).
+Five dollar half eagles went mostly to export trade because that denomination was the largest gold coin being produced ($10 eagles had not been minted since 1804).
 Certain federal legislators were able to receive their pay in gold coins, and some today believe this circumstance, along with coins set aside as gifts (a popular use for the denomination), accounts for many of the quarter eagle survivors.
 But other than those reserved or saved, few if any quarter eagles circulated, likely because the face value was the equivalent of $50 today.

 Photos used with permission and courtesy of Heritage Auction Galleries

 National Archives records mention an instance of the melting of 40,000 U.S. half eagles in Paris in 1831, and in response to the growing problem of gold not circulating, Congress passed the Act of June 28, 1834, that reduced the weight of the gold quarter eagle by 0.19 grams, sufficient to halt the melting of the coins as bullion.
 Along with the weight reduction Liberty’s portrait was redesigned, and to help the public distinguish new quarter eagles from old, the motto E PLURIBUS UNUM was removed from the reverse.
 The motto was intended to be restored in 1835, but that did not happen.
 Mint Director Samuel Moore expected many of the older weight coins (worth $2.66 after passage of the Act) to be turned in to the Mint for recoinage, which indeed did happen.
 Though the yearly mintages of early gold coins were usually low, the rarity of many of those coins today is due to the periodic meltings that occurred whenever the bullion value of a coin exceeded its face value.